A dress code for flying? Yes, and here's why we need it now - ExBulletin

 What kind of dress code do we need when flying?

 Perhaps we need to do more than ban inappropriate clothing.
-Maybe we should define appropriate.
+Maybe we need to define what is appropriate.

 Many passengers remember a day before airline deregulation when passengers voluntarily dressed to fly.
-They wore their finest Sunday coats and ties for the men, dresses for the women.
+They wore their Sunday clothes — coats and ties for the men, dresses for the women.

 Most air travelers would settle for a casual dress code.

-Etiquette expert Lisa Mirza Grotts said the unwritten dress code for business class passengers might be worth following.
+Etiquette expert Lisa Mirza Grotts says the unwritten dress code for business class passengers might be worth following.

 Could we ever agree on a dress code?